jamesonmccowan/espresso/syntax-ref.md

   - Register bytecode for addressing virtual stack-allocated variables
   - Upvalues
   - Operator overload functions not having an explicit reversed function (ala Python's `__radd__`)
+  - 1-based indexing is a bad idea
+  - "Everything is a table" is a nice idea, but Lua has been slowly backtracking because it actually increases complexity and decreases performance because you effectively have to reimplement type checking
 * Julia
   - Number suffixes are normal function calls (previously considered having a special namespace but Julia just uses eg 1im which is much more elegant and still easy to read)
   - String prefixes are syntax sugar for macro calls, let's use that for both string prefixes and number suffixes - wait, this would make spaces semantic, or else disable unparenthesized string function calls.
 Not a huge loss, the usage in Lua is unclear